Increased Risk of Musculoskeletal Disorders Among LGBTQIA+ Workers

 Psychosocial Risk Factors Among LGBTQIA+ Workers

-The report highlights that LGBTQIA+ workers are disproportionately exposed to psychosocial risks in the workplace.
+The EU-OSHA report highlights that LGBTQIA+ workers are disproportionately exposed to psychosocial risks in the workplace.
+These include:

-• Interpersonal discrimination, e.g. negative comment and behaviours from colleagues
+• Interpersonal discrimination — negative comments and behaviours from colleagues

-• Inequalities sustained by existing policies and laws
+• Structural inequalities — disparities sustained by existing policies and laws

 Employment Segregation Patterns

-The research suggests that LGBTQIA+ workers tend to work in sectors or roles where they feel safer or likely to experience less harassment and discrimination.
-For example, this may result in gay or bisexual men seeking employment in female dominated sectors and lesbian workers in male dominated sectors.
-By their nature, some of these roles present a higher risk of musculoskeletal injury.
+Research also suggests that LGBTQIA+ workers may gravitate toward sectors or roles where they feel safer and less likely to experience harassment or discrimination.
+For example, gay or bisexual men may seek employment in female-dominated sectors, while lesbian workers may favour male-dominated ones.
+Some of these roles carry an inherently higher risk of musculoskeletal injury, further compounding the issue.

 The psychological impact of the stress and anxiety associated with being an LGBTQIA+ person in the workplace, coupled with the risk factors already present for all workers, places this group at an increased risk of musculoskeletal discomfort and injury.